Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so parameters are fully described in the schema.
-The description does not add extra meaning or constraints beyond what is already in the schema, earning a baseline 3.
+Schema description coverage is 100%, so the schema already documents each parameter.
+The description adds no additional meaning beyond what is in the schema, meeting baseline expectations.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.